wdawson/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 description: "This post shows you how to use JHipster to create a microservices architecture based on Spring Boot, Spring Security, and OAuth."
 tags: [jhipster, microservices, spring boot, spring-boot 2.0, spring security, oidc, oauth]
 tweets:
-- "Learn how to use JHipster to create a microservices architecture based on Spring Boot, Spring Security, and OAuth → "
+- "Learn how to use JHipster to create a microservices architecture based on Spring Boot, Spring Security, and OAuth, all from one JDL file!"
 - "Did you know @java_hipster makes it easy to build microservice applications with @springboot and @angular?
-You can even use its @oauth_2 support to add SSO! "
+You can even use its @oauth_2 support to add SSO!"
 - "Wanna get started with @java_hipster and a microservices architecture based on @springboot and @springsecurity?
 We have just the 🎫!
-We'll even show you how to deploy it to @heroku! "
+We'll even show you how to deploy it to @heroku!"
+image: blog/microservices-jhipster-oauth/kitematic.png
 ---

 JHipster is a development platform to generate, develop, and deploy Spring Boot + Angular web applications and Spring microservices.
 It supports using many types of authentication: JWT, session-based, and OAuth 2.0.
 In its 5.0 release, it added React as a UI option.